bHartiii/Keep-Notes/README.md

     * Registration using email verification.
     * Login and logout
     * Reset password
+    * UserProfile
 - For authentication JWT token is used.
+- For user profile creation signal is used.
 - **JWT Token :** JWT is an encoded JSON string that is passed in headers to authenticate requests.
 It is usually obtained by hashing JSON data with a secret key.
 This means that the server doesn't need to query the database every time to retrieve the user associated with a given token.

 - **The Concept of Authentication and Authorization:**
 Authentication is the process of identifying a logged-in user, while authorization is the process of identifying if a certain user has the right to access a web resource.

+- **Signals** : Django includes a “signal dispatcher” which helps allow decoupled applications get notified when actions occur elsewhere in the framework.
+In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
+They’re especially useful when many pieces of code may be interested in the same events.

 ### Django Project Creation :